Didula98/Digital-Clock-Specification-Python/README.md

 If -h flag is given or the given arguments are invalid, program prints the usages of your program (how the arguments should be given).

+##### I did the same implementation using C programming and the reference code was added to the repo.